B2B sales are complex. The more people involved in the buying process, the more complicated it becomes.

 So, by now, you’ve probably realized how valuable MAPs could be for your B2B sales organization.

-Now, depending on where you are in your journey with maps and the size and scale of your deals, you may quickly find that a template doesn’t quite cut it anymore.
+A template is one way to manage a mutual action plan, but have you considered software specifically designed for MAPs?
+Depending on where you are in your journey with maps and the size and scale of your deals, you may quickly find that a template doesn’t quite cut it anymore.

 While templates can offer a great starting point, they don’t have any of the features you will need to make the most of mutual action plans.
+Leveraging software features like automation, integrations, and analytics will turn MAPs from a helpful tool into a powerful one that dramatically improves your sales process.

 When to use a MAP template